aosabook/500lines/cluster/CHAPTER.rst

 We can't reason about the entire Cluster implementation at once -- it's just too much, and too easy to miss details.
 Instead, we break Cluster down into a handful of components, implemented as subclasses of ``Component``.
 Each class is responsible for a different part of the protocol.
-The division of the components is based on that given in Renesse (XXX - citation).
+The division of the components is based on that given in (Renesse, 2011).

 The components are glued together by the ``Node`` class, which represents a single node on the network.
-Components are added to and removed from the node as execution proceeds Messages that arrive on the node are relayed to all active components, calling a method named after the capitalized message type with a ``do_`` prefix.
+Components are added to and removed from the node as execution proceeds.
+Messages that arrive on the node are relayed to all active components, calling a method named after the message type with a ``do_`` prefix.
 These ``do_`` methods receive the message's attributes as keyword arguments for easy access.

 The ``Node`` class also provides some convenience methods, using ``functools.partial`` to supply some arguments to the same methods of the ``Network`` class.